 Are you ready to choose the right dog for you?
 Bringing a new dog into your life is a major decision.
 First, make sure you are ready for a dog before you start the process.
 It is also essential that you understand the cost of dog ownership.
 If you have decided that the time is right, congratulations!
 Now it is time to figure out what type of dog is right for you.

 Next, think about the ideal size, energy level, and age of your new dog.
-Just remember that getting a dog requires a firm commitment to responsible dog ownership.
+Just remember that getting a dog requires a firm commitment to responsible dog ownership for 10-15 years in most cases.
 Here are some tips to help you choose the best dog for you and your family.

 You may already know you want a little lap dog that you can carry around, or, you might have your heart set on a large or giant dog breed.
 If you cannot decide, then perhaps a medium sized dog is a good choice.